Steam (Ty Herndon album)

-Steam is the fourth studio album by Americancountry music artist Ty Herndon.
+Steam is the fourth studio album by American country music artist Ty Herndon.
 It features the singles "Steam", "No Mercy", and "A Love Like That", all of which entered the Billboard country music charts; "You Can Leave Your Hat On" also entered the charts from unsolicited airplay.
 This album was less successful than its predecessors as far as the peak positions of its chart singles.
 The highest-peaking, which was the title track, reached number 18, while "No Mercy" peaked at number 26.
 "A Love Like That" peaked at number 58, becoming the second single of Herndon's career to miss the Top 40.